Joshuague/GlobalProteinRepresentations/README.md

 ### Creation of new Embeddings

-There are three different models in the "Models" directory: the LA decoder, a contrastive LA pooler, and a contrastive LoRA model.
+There are three different models in the "Models" directory: the LA decoder, a contrastive LA pooler, and a contrastive LoRA model, all models were trained on a 50 percent redundancy reduced SwissProt.
 The LA model is similar to the architecture proposed in the 2021 paper [**"Light Attention Predicts Protein Location from the Language of Life"**](https://www.biorxiv.org/content/10.1101/2021.04.25.441334v1) by Hannes Stärk, Christian Dallago, Michael Heinzinger, and Burkhard Rost.
 While the contrastive LA pooling failed, combining the LA pooler with a decoder-only transformer to translate per-protein embeddings back to the original sequence showed some promising results.
 The idea is that the resulting intermediate LA embeddings capture additional sequential context that is lost when using mean embeddings.

 To create the new fixed-size embeddings, I input the per-amino-acid embeddings into the trained model and extracted the output of the LA pooler as a new per protein embedding.
 This embedding is then appended the ProtT5 mean embeddings, to enhance the mean embeddings sequential information.
 The code for converting ProtT5 per-residue embeddings to the new per-protein embeddings can be found in the Utilities notebook.